 Hochuli says this was a monumental step.
 “Art revolutionized officiating through his grading system that held everyone accountable, while at the same time, creating and supporting a system-wide teaching program that dramatically improved the quality of on-field officiating.
 His weekly training videos that all NFL officials watched were revolutionary in bringing all officials to the same page in what was and what was not a foul, the proper mechanics, and how to do a continually better job of officiating the game.”

 Blandino says, other than a few small tweaks, the system of evaluating officials has largely been unchanged from McNally’s.
 “He created a structure within the officiating department that still exists today.
 He implemented the first evaluation system designed to teach and train game officials and also hold them accountable.
 He demanded that crews watch game film as part of that evaluation system and to prepare themselves for upcoming games.”

 He also sent out weekly rules quizzes that officials completed and returned to McNally.

 In the following years, many times one simply has to look at the roots that McNally set to help resolve officiating-related issues.
-Commissioner Tagliabue established an Officiating 2000 panel to examine the state of officiating.
+Commissioner Tagliabue explained how he needed to convene an Officiating 2000 panel.
 He said, “At some point after Art’s retirement, some of us felt that this critical balance of individual accountability and crew collaboration had deteriorated, and we convened a special working group of former coaches and officials to review NFL officiating.”
 This group included retired coaches Don Shula and Chuck Noll, along with Tunney and others.